 The practical application of human rights law is of particular relevance and interest for the purposes of this study unit.
 The courses cover both past and pending case law which addresses current issues.
 But it also involves more general questions such as those relating to the rights of individuals in relation to the sovereignty of the European Union and the questions of how and whether the "neverending story" of an accession of the European Union to the European Convention on Human Rights can be brought to a successful conclusion.

-The Master's thesis constitutes an independent academic thesis in the field(s) of European or international law.
-The Master's thesis may be written in English or German.
-Students have a deadline of three months to write and submit their thesis.
-Pursuant to its successful completion, an additional amount of 15 credit points will be awarded.
-Students are free to choose when to start working on their Master's thesis.
-Thus, the Master's thesis can also be written at a later stage, for example when already working.
-Once it has been successfully approved and graded by a nominated lecturer, the title “Master of Laws” is awarded to the student.
+The Master's thesis is an independent academic thesis in the field(s) of European or international law.
+It can be written in English or German.
+Students have three months to write and submit their thesis.
+15 credit points are awarded for the successful completion of the Master's thesis and the title “Master of Laws” is awarded to the student.
+Students are free to choose when to start working on their Master's thesis, i.e. they may choose to start writing the thesis at a later stage, for example when already working.

 The courses are held in German or in English, and students are assessed by lecturers pursuant to the courses; primarily through a written or an oral exam.
 A specific number of credit points will be awarded for the completion of almost all of the courses.
 A total of 45 credit points minimum must be attained during the course of the study program.
 15 additional credit points are awarded after the completion and approval of the Master's thesis.
 Three-quarters of the final mark therefore comprises the marks achieved during the study program, whilst the remaining quarter is composed of the mark awarded for the Master's thesis.